Impact

 Risk and Exploitability

 The flaw carries a CVSS base score of 7.5, indicating high severity.
-The EPSS probability is below 1 %, meaning exploitation is considered low‑probability unless an attacker has direct network access to a FreeBSD host.
+The EPSS probability is 1 %, meaning exploitation is considered low‑probability unless an attacker has direct network access to a FreeBSD host.
 An attacker who can establish a TCP connection, or who is on the same path, can easily craft packets to trigger the leak.
 Off‑path attacks that rely on spoofing would be more complex and less likely to succeed.
 The vulnerability is not listed in the CISA Known Exploited Vulnerabilities catalogue, suggesting no confirmed wide‑scale attacks yet.

 OpenCVE Enrichment